 Colds seem like an inevitability, maybe not so much since you’ve cleaned up your diet, but nothing is 100% fool-proof.
 You will get sick.
 You will catch a cold.
 Or someone close to you will.
 What can you do for yourself?
 For your sick kid or partner?
 Are there any natural cold remedies that actually work?

 Let’s look at them.

 Ribeye steaks get lots of love, but there’s something about a ribeye roast that makes for an unforgettable meal.
 Tender, juicy, marbled to perfection, it’s a main course that’s perfect for anytime, but especially a holiday table.

 And we went for the best with this recipe—specifically a ButcherBox grass-fed ribeye roast.
 Just a few minutes of prep the night before and five ingredients bring out the premium taste of this cut with a beautifully roasted and garnished presentation to wow the guests.

 It’s Monday, everyone!
 And that means another Primal Blueprint Real Life Story from a Mark’s Daily Apple reader.
 If you have your own success story and would like to share it with me and the Mark’s Daily Apple community please contact me here.
 I’ll continue to publish these each Monday as long as they keep coming in.
 Thank you for reading!

 Yup, success stories are back!
 And I’m looking for more.
 Follow-ups, mid-progress reflections—every story at every stage has the potential to inspire folks out there who are getting started or contemplating a new beginning.
-Contact me here to share your story.
+Contact me here to share your story—long or not so long.
 You never know who you’ll impact by doing it.
 Enjoy, everyone!